carlst99/ZlibNGSharpMinimal/README.md

 # ZlibNGSharpMinimal

 A .NET 6 C# interop wrapper for [zlib-ng's](https://github.com/zlib-ng/zlib-ng) basic inflate and deflate operations.
-Written for and bundled with zlib-ng v2.0.6.
+Written for and bundled with zlib-ng v2.0.6, for `win-x64` and `linux-x64`.

 ```csharp
 byte[] data = new byte[512];